Aeval/vigridr/README.md

 ## Deployment

-To deploy to Heroku Live, merge changes into the HerokuDeployment branch.
+To deploy to Heroku Live, merge changes into the Master branch.

 ## Built With